Real estate as an investment is quite popular. You’ll often hear friends, family and colleagues rave about it.

 - It does require more commitment in the form of the management of those units.

-- Mortgages for 2-4 unit properties allow higher loan limits (compared to single-unit properties).
+- Mortgages for multi-family properties allow higher loan limits (compared to single-unit properties).

 - The allowed loan amounts as a percentage of the value of property are lower though.